MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/Get-MgComplianceEdiscoveryCaseLegalHoldUnifiedGroupSourceGroupByRef.md

 # Get-MgComplianceEdiscoveryCaseLegalHoldUnifiedGroupSourceGroupByRef

 ## SYNOPSIS
-Get ref of group from compliance
+The group associated with the unifiedGroupSource.

 ## SYNTAX